 - Requires formal incorporation with federal or provincial authorities.

-For anyone seeking scalability, legal protection, or investment opportunities, choosing to incorporate business in Canada is often the best path.
+For anyone seeking scalability, legal protection, or investment opportunities, choosing to incorporate a business in Canada is often the best path.

 Federal vs. Provincial Incorporation